Site Based Decision Making Committee Members & By-Laws

 Article I - Name

-The campus‐level team shall be known as the Dobie Pre-Kindergarten Site‐Based Decision-Making Team.
+The campus‐level committee shall be known as the Dobie Pre-Kindergarten Site‐Based Decision-Making Committee.

 Article II - Purpose

-The purpose of the Dobie Pre-Kindergarten Site‐Based Decision‐Making Team is to improve the level of student achievement for all students at Dobie Pre-Kindergarten School.
+The purpose of the Dobie Pre-Kindergarten Site‐Based Decision‐Making Committee is to improve the level of student achievement for all students at Dobie Pre-Kindergarten School.

 Article III - Membership